 "I think the obvious answer is that it [is] very difficult to convince a judge, or anyone outside that very narrow part of the industry, of the uniqueness in handling data," Kerns said.
 "Regardless of the actual merits [and] the presentation of the material, the following interpretation will be a very subjective process."

 McData was not surprised by the court's decisions against the injunction.
-Company spokesman Ryan Batty said the request for preliminary injunctive relief was an "extraordinary remedy" that can be only be granted by the court in a cut-and-dry
+Company spokesman Ryan Batty said the request for preliminary injunctive relief was an "extraordinary remedy" that can be only be granted by the court in a cut-and-dry case where the evidence is indisputable.

 While the patent case is far from settled, the court ruled that a provision in a --> 98 contract between McData and Brocade might prevent McData from bringing the case to trial.
 McData said it was not able to present all of its evidence on the contract issue during the preliminary injunction hearing.
 The company maintained that the contractual issue is not related to its patent infringement claims.